-• For information about script properties, available global objects, and automatically imported classes, see "Scripts".
+- For information about script properties, available global objects, and automatically imported classes, see Scripts(5). - For an example of how to create a ScriptableThrottlingPolicy in Studio, see "Configuring a Scriptable Throttling Filter" in the Gateway Guide.

 '''

 "type": "ThrottlingFilter",

 "config": {

-"requestGroupingPolicy": expression.
+"requestGroupingPolicy": expression,

 "throttlingRatePolicy": {

 "name": string,

 "type": "ScriptableThrottlingPolicy",

-"confia": {
+"config": {

 "type": string,

 "file": string,

 // Use either "file"

 "source": string or array of strings, // or "source", but not both

 "args": object

 }

 }

 }

 }

 '''

-For information about properties for ScriptableThrottlingPolicy, see "Scripts".
+For information about properties for ScriptableThrottlingPolicy, see Scripts(5).